CodingAbbas/README.md/README.md

 ![](images/results_summary_table.png)

-A one unit increase in fertility rate is associated with a 4.66 percentage point increase in GDP per capita growth, after controlling for country and year fixed effects.
+A one unit increase in fertility rate is associated with a 4.66% increase in GDP per capita growth, after controlling for country and year fixed effects.
 The result is statistically significant at the 1% level, meaning the relationship is unlikely to be driven by chance.
 The R-squared of 0.43 indicates the model explains 43% of the variation in GDP growth across the panel, which is a strong result for macroeconomic data of this type.
 The model was estimated across 915 observations covering 30 countries over a 30 year period.